1. What does Camp Jano India teach my child?

 Children from Ages 5-13 can attend our camps.
 Children will be grouped by Hindi ability and age in the mornings, and by age alone for the afternoon elements.
 Children be grouped into multiple age groups and we have designed separate age appropriate content for each age group.
 This will ensure that kids of different ages are engaged at their own level.
 This way, kids will still enjoy the camp when they come back as older kids, though we keep our content fresh and different every year.

-20. My child will turn 5 in september, but she’s pretty tall and can handle the schedule, Will the system not allow me to register her??
-Do I have to call to register?
+20. My child will turn 5 in september, but she’s pretty tall and can handle the schedule, can I register her?

 21. Is this camp only for children with Indian heritage?